 - Body oils and perspiration could become twice the problem since the one side never gets a break.

-We would encourage a quality absorbent mattress pad to help protect you mattress.
+We would encourage a quality absorbent mattress pad to help protect your mattress.

-With these things in mind you be the judge.
+With these things in mind, you are the judge.
 Please comment below or email with your one-sided mattress experience.